Spuriosity1/Spuriosity1.github.io/_posts/2022-05-17-degenerate-perturbation.md

 that the mysterious $K$ operator should really be given its proper name of Green's function.

+## Ordinary perturbation theory

+Show that this derivation amounts to the same thing as standard nondegenerate perturbation theory under suitable assumptions (e.g. that $\mathcal{M}$ is one dimensional)

 # Examples

 ## Quantum spin ice